List of iCarly characters: Gibby

-Orenthal Cornelius "Gibby" Gibson (Noah Munck) is a friend and classmate of Carly and Sam.
+Orenthal Cornelius "Gibby" Gibson (Noah Munck) is a friend and classmate of Carly, Sam, and Freddie.
 Due to his odd personality and chubby appearance, he is an outcast at school, although he does have a few friends.
 He used to be known for taking off his shirt in almost all episodes he appeared in.
-After season 4, he has not taken his shirt off and stated in "iStill Psycho" that he takes it off "less frequently now".
+After season 4, he has not taken his shirt off except for the episode "iRescue Carly", where he took it off in the dark.
+He stated in "iOpen a Restaurant" that he takes it off "less frequently now".
 He often appears on iCarly to assist Carly, Sam, and Freddie.
 Gibby started off as an occasional recurring character of the show, but was promoted to a main character by season 4.
 Gibby has a little brother named Guppy, played by Munck's younger brother.
-In "iMove Out", he has a pet bulldog named Grubbles.
-Gibby also has a pet cat which he apparently likes to film, mentioned by his girlfriend Tasha in "iEnrage Gibby".
 A running gag in many episodes usually has many characters yelling "Gibby!" to him, either when they are aggravated or annoyed by him.
 Since becoming a series regular, Gibby often announces his presence upon entering a room by saying his own name in a deepened voice: "Gibbeh!"
 It was revealed in the episode, "iStill Psycho", that his birth name is Orenthal Gibson.